frederic-perez/AmE-dictionary/data/dictionary.md

 __kitchenette__ _n_ :pencil2:
 __kitchenware__
 __kite__ _n_ _He burned his kite at NOPD with pills and booze and by killing a government witness._
+__Kitemark__ _n_ _BrE_ The official mark of quality and reliability, in the form of a kite, on articles approved by the British Standards Institution.
 __kites__ _n_
 __kith__ _n_ /KITH/ Familiar friends, neighbors, or relatives.
 It is often used in the phrase “kith and kin,” which means “friends and relatives.” _We love inviting all of our kith and kin to family cookouts on holidays._
 __kitsch__ _n_ :two::pencil2: /KITCH/ Something that appeals to popular or lowbrow taste and is often of poor quality. _Kitsch and tacky but collectable items can be found at the flea market._